 If you kick the bucket in Louisiana and haven’t prepared at least a basic Last Will and Testament, you have opted to put the fate of your estate in the hands of the State of Louisiana and your property will be distributed by intestate succession.
 Not that there is necessarily anything wrong with this, but your property may end up in the hands of people you didn’t want it to.

+The Louisiana succession procedure can be difficult to understand.
 Louisiana has a unique set of laws that dispose of a deceased’s property by operation of law when someone dies without a will.
 Louisiana intestate succession law can be extremely complex and shouldn’t be taken lightly.
 It’s highly recommended that you speak with an experienced Louisiana succession lawyer to at least determine what your rights in the estate are and to see if you need to file a succession to be placed into possession of your inheritance.
 The Andries Law Firm handles all types of Louisiana successions and can guide you along the way.

 Remember when we said Louisiana succession law was extremely complicated?
 This article will attempt to shed some light on a convoluted subject, but as always, it’s recommended to speak with an experience Louisiana succession attorney.